privacy-tech-lab/gpc-web-crawler/README.md

 5. Open sites.csv and enter the links you want to analyze in the first column.
 (Some examples included in the file)

+6. Ensure Firefox Nightly is installed on your computer using this [link](https://www.mozilla.org/en-US/firefox/channel/desktop/).

-6. Install the dependencies by running:
+7. Install the dependencies by running:

 ```console
 npm install
 ```

-7. To start the crawler, run:
+8. To start the crawler, run:

 ```console
 node local-crawler.js
 ```

-8. To check the analysis results, open a browser and navigate to http://localhost:8080/analysis.
+9. To check the analysis results, open a browser and navigate to http://localhost:8080/analysis.

 ## 3. Architecture